ChanWenLe/Applied-Project/README.md

 In this course, we explore the use of R programming to construct data visualizations.
 The course follows <a href="https://socviz.co/"> Data Visualization: A Practical Introduction </a> by Kieran Healy and the course introduction can be found here [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>].

-Singapore HDB Resale Market Trend From 1990 to the Present
+# Singapore HDB Resale Market Trend From 1990 to the Present

-Author: Sally Marcellina Yeo
+**Author**: Sally Marcellina Yeo
-Date: r format(Sys.time(), '%d %B %Y')
+**Date**: `r format(Sys.time(), '%d %B %Y')`

-Overview
+## Overview

 This project analyzes the Singapore HDB resale market trends from 1990 to the present.
-The analysis uses a range of data visualization techniques to provide insights into how various factors influence the market, such as:
+The analysis uses various data visualization techniques to provide insights into key factors influencing the market, such as:

-Flat types
+- Flat types
-Location
+- Location
-Remaining lease years
+- Remaining lease years
-Regulatory measures
+- Regulatory measures
-Economic factors (e.g., interest rates)
+- Economic factors (e.g., interest rates)

-The report highlights how significant economic events (like the 1998 Asian Financial Crisis and the 2007 Global Financial Crisis) and government interventions impacted HDB resale prices.
+The report also examines how significant economic events, such as the 1998 Asian Financial Crisis and the 2007 Global Financial Crisis, along with government interventions, impacted HDB resale prices.

-Key Features
+## Key Features

-Line Plots: Visualize the time-series data for average prices per square foot (psf) across different time periods.
+- **Line Plots**: Visualize the time-series data for average prices per square foot (psf) across different periods.
-Bar Charts: Show transaction volumes over time to reflect market activity.
+- **Bar Charts**: Show transaction volumes over time to reflect market activity.
-Scatter Plots: Analyze the correlation between average psf prices and factors such as remaining lease years and flat types.
+- **Scatter Plots**: Analyze the correlation between average psf prices and factors such as remaining lease years, flat types, and location.
-Map Plots: Present the average psf prices geographically across different towns in Singapore.
+- **Map Plots**: Present the average psf prices geographically across different towns in Singapore.

-Insights
+## Insights

-Economic Impact: Regulatory measures and economic variables like interest rates have a strong influence on the resale HDB market.
+- **Economic Impact**: Regulatory measures and economic factors like interest rates significantly influence the HDB resale market.
-Price Determinants: Flat type, age, and location significantly affect the resale prices.
+- **Price Determinants**: Flat type, age, and location have a strong impact on resale prices.
-Government Measures: Government interventions during key financial crises played a critical role in stabilizing prices.
+- **Government Measures**: Government interventions during financial crises helped stabilize the market.

+## Project Structure

+- **RMarkdown File**: The analysis is contained in the file `ANL501_ECA_Sallyyeo001_SallyMarcellinaYeo.Rmd`, which can be used to generate a Word document report.
+- **Data Visualizations**: Includes a variety of plots (line plots, bar charts, scatter plots, map plots) to explore and understand market trends.